 12 Declassified UFO Secrets

-The U.S. government has been keeping an eye on unidentified flying objects.
+The U.S. government has been keeping an eye on unidentified flying objects for decades.
 Here’s everything they’ve been keeping from you.

 The Advanced Aerospace Threat Identification Program